joeycastillo/voteforthedemocrat/readme.md

 ![image](/assets/images/candidate-photo-thirds.png)

 * The subject should be completely centered within the frame.
-* The top of the subject's head should be just inside the top line of the frame.
+* The top of the subject's head should be just inside the top third line.
 * The subject's eyes should be just above the top third line and just within the left and right third lines.
 * The bottom third line should be just at the subject's neckline.

+If an official photo cannot be cropped to these guidelines ([Cory Booker](https://commons.wikimedia.org/wiki/File:Cory_Booker,_official_portrait,_114th_Congress.jpg)), is extremely outdated ([Bernie Sanders](https://commons.wikimedia.org/wiki/File:Bernie_Sanders.jpg)) or has incompatible licensing terms ([Marianne Williamson](https://marianne.com/about/)), you should try to find a Creative Commons or CC0 compatible image that can be cropped to fit the guidelines, preferably one where the candidate is [facing the camera](https://commons.wikimedia.org/wiki/File:Senator_Booker_Meets_with_Judge_Garland_(26396442725).jpg), with [eye contact](https://commons.wikimedia.org/wiki/File:Bernie_Sanders_in_January_2016_by_Gage_Skidmore.jpg) or [an engaged expression](https://commons.wikimedia.org/wiki/File:Andrew_Yang_talking_about_urban_entrepreneurship_at_Techonomy_Conference_2015_in_Detroit,_MI.jpg).
+Look for an image with [minimal background distractions](https://www.flickr.com/photos/jus10h/14041888020/) so that the focus is on the candidate and not the surrounding scene, but **do not clone-stamp or artificially blur the background**, even if the CC license allows modification.
+This is an ethics thing for me, not a copyright thing.

 Open a pull request touching only the files that need to be changed to add or update your candidate.
 There is no need to reach out via email; I'll get notified whenever a pull request is opened.